 Have a bath.
 Go to bed at a set time on school nights, and try to stick to it.
 Lack of sleep can trigger a change in behaviour.
 Stop looking at my phone and screens 1 hour before bed.
-You can't bank sleep in advance; a regular sleep pattern will keep you at the top of your game.
-Time to sleep
+You can't bank sleep in advance; a regular sleep pattern will keep you at the top of your game. -- pm Relax and read a book.